elixir-luxembourg/project-setup-practical/README.md

 <img src="./misc/img/git_changes-none.png" width="300"/>

 2. Create the `first-paper.qmd` file.
-Copy the content of the first-paper.qmd from the given repository link into this file and save it.
+Copy the content of the [first-paper.qmd](<https://github.com/elixir-luxembourg/project-setup-practical/blob/master/first-paper.qmd>) into this file and save it.
 The file should appear in **Git** tab list.

 <img src="./misc/img/git_add.png" width="300"/>